 Gone are the days when a trip camping (or glamping) is considered roughing it.
 Particularly when you have some of these high-tech camping gadgets.

-Did you catch our Today Show segment on Thursday morning?
-Quentin Long shared his favourite camping gadgets to keep you warm in the wild.
+Quentin Long shared his favourite camping gadgets to keep you warm in the wild on a Today Show segment recently.
 Here, find a rundown on each of the products featured for you to invest in before you hit the road.

 This world-first product comes complete with all the bells and whistles of home.
 Fully functioning, the kit includes a saucepan, frying pan, four stainless steel plates and desert bowls, four insulated stainless steel mugs which can be used for hot or cold drinks, four drinking cups, BBQ implements including tongs, spatula, salad spoons, vegetable peeler and scissors, stainless steel cutlery for four, four stainless steel spice/condiment containers, five litre water tank with electric pump, LED lighting and a chiller/cooler box.
 Plus, a separate drawer to hold your oils and sauce bottles.
 You’ll never go without again.